rimelek/tutorial-docker-build/README.md

 > **DO NOT** touch this folder on a system where you have actually used Docker containers
 > unless you know exactly what you are doing.

-The following scripts are using [./env.sh](./env.sh) as a configuration file to set `PROJECT_DOCKER_DATA_DIR` (default value: `/var/lib/docker`) and `PROJECT_DOCKER_DATA_DIR_ARCHIVED_BASE` (default value: `"${PROJECT_DOCKER_DATA_DIR}.archived"`).
+The following scripts are using [./env.default.sh](./env.default.sh) as a configuration file to set `PROJECT_DOCKER_DATA_DIR` (default value: `/var/lib/docker`) and `PROJECT_DOCKER_DATA_DIR_ARCHIVED_BASE` (default value: `"${PROJECT_DOCKER_DATA_DIR}.archived"`).
-You can change those settings by creating copying `./env.sh` as `./env.custom.sh` and changing the values.
+You can change those settings by copying `./env.default.sh` as `./env.custom.sh` and changing the values.
 The scripts are using `systemctl` to stop and start the Docker daemon.
 If you have a different environment like "Windows Subsystem for Linux", it will not work, but you can check the scripts to get an idea how you can do it.